-The University Store buys back books the last two weeks of each semester.
+The University Store buys back books every day.
+Feel free to bring in old textbooks at any time during store hours.
 Prices are determined by base value of the book set by textbook wholesalers, as well as the quantity needed by the store.

-For any questions or concerns, please contact the Store Manager at 1240mgr@follett.com, or call customer service at 717-477-1600.
+For any questions or concerns, please contact the Store Manager at 1240mgr@follett.com, or call customer service at 717.477.1600.

 We look forward to helping you with all your bookstore needs!